The ultimate travel guide to Townsville

 Reef HQ Aquarium:

 Currently undergoing renovations, this is the go-to place for all reef and coral lovers.
-Visit their website to find out more about the re-opening!
+The Great Barrier Reef Aquarium is on track to reopen in 2029 after a major redevelopment, with animals relocated to AIMS in the meantime.

 Billabong Sanctuary: